willianjusten/resume/Readme.md

 ## Skills

-* Javascript (React, Redux, ES2015, AngularJS, jQuery, NodeJS)
+* Javascript (React, TypeScript, ES2015+, Redux, AngularJS, jQuery, NodeJS, Most.JS)
 * CSS (Stylus, Sass, PostCSS)
 * Tests (Jest, React testing library, Cypress, WebdriverIO, Playwright)
-* CSS Frameworks (Tachyons)
+* CSS Frameworks (CSS Modules, Styled Components, Tachyons)
+* Monitoring (Splunk, Sentry)
+* CI/CD (Github Actions, Jenkins)
 * Git

 ## Experience

 **Software Engineer - Javascript** - [Klarna](https://www.klarna.com/) - March 2020 - Present

 > Currently working in the Hosted Payment Page, which consists in a external payment integration for in-store and e-commerce merchants, being built in React bundled with webpack.
 As is a payment integration it is done with unit tests using jest and react testing library, along with webdriverIO and Browserstack to have e2e testing coverage.
+I also work in the Klarna app building a new way to pay in-store with QR codes.
+It is built with React Native, Redux and Most.JS to handle the user flows and Jest and Cypress to account for testing the app.
+I also work in a BFF layer which is a node lambda function that interfaces the app with multiple backends.

 **Front End Engineer** - [VTEX](https://www.vtex.com/) - June 2017 - January 2020